jxxcarlson/markup-experiments/README.md

 # Rational Markup Languages

-We collect here  a series of experiments intended for the design ofrational markup languages.
+We collect here  a series of experiments intended for the design of rational markup languages.

 ## Goals